FACTBOX-The hunt for the Paris attackers

 DEAD ATTACKERS:

+Bataclan concert hall: (3 dead gunmen with suicide vests.
+Two blew themselves up and a third was shot by police)

-Bataclan: (3 dead gunmen with suicide vests, two named) Ismail Omar Mostefai, 29 (born Nov.
-21, 1985), Frenchman of Algerian descent involved in the Bataclan attack, lived for a time in Chartres area, southwest of Paris.
+Ismail Omar Mostefai, 29 (born Nov.
+21, 1985), Frenchman of Algerian descent.
+Lived for a time in Chartres area, southwest of Paris.
 Born in Courcouronnes, south of Paris.
-Source: prosecutor's office and judiciary sources.
 His name was put on French intelligence services' "S notice" in 2010 for reported radicalisation.
 An unnamed senior Turkish government official says Turkey contacted France about Mostefai in December 2014 and June 2015 but only got a return request for information on him after the Paris attacks..

 Samy Amimour, 28 (born Oct.
-15, 1987), involved in the Bataclan attack.
+15, 1987).
 French, from Drancy near St. Denis.
-Subject of international arrest warrant since late 2013.
-Had been under official investigation since October 2012 on suspicion of terrorism-related activity over a plan to go to Yemen.
-Source: Paris prosecutor's office statement.
+Subject of an international arrest warrant since late 2013.
+He had been under official investigation since October 2012 on suspicion of terrorism-related activity over a plan to go to Yemen.
 Amimour, a bus driver who had been radicalised in a mosque near Drancy, was ordered by police to check in with them every week but missed four checks in 2013.
-It was only after nearly a month that the authorities put out an international arrest warrant for him but he was already in Syria.
-Other: A third attacker in the Bataclan attack was shot dead by police.
-No further identity information has been provided.
+After nearly a month, authorities put out the warrant for his arrest but he was already in Syria.
+Foued Mohamed-Aggad, 23, French, from Strasbourg area of eastern France.
+Mother born in Morocco and father of Algerian descent.
+Police had been struggling to identify him until his mother made contact with investigators to say she had received an SMS from Syria announcing he died on Nov.
+13. He was identified when policy matched his DNA with hers.

+Went to Syria in late with his brother Karim and a group of friends from his neighbourhood in late 2013.
+Karim, who is in jail in France, was among seven who returned from Syria and were arrested in May 2014.

+Several people from his home town of Wissembourg, 70 km north of Strasbourg, gave snippets of information about him - among them that he narrowly failed a police entrance exam and was rejected by the army.
+His mother raised her three children on her own after separating from the father some 10 years ago.

-Presumed ringleader Abdelhamid Abaaoud, 28, Belgian, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria where he was one of Islamic States most high-profile European recruits.
+Presumed ringleader Abdelhamid Abaaoud, 28, Belgian of Moroccan origin, grew up in Molenbeek but vanished in 2013 and showed up in Syria, where he was one of Islamic State's most high-profile European recruits.
 Local media say he was jailed for robbery in 2010 and spent time in prison alongside Salah Abdeslam.
-Before the attacks, European governments believed Abaaoud was still in Syria, having been in Belgium in January plotting attacks that were foiled when police raided a house in Verviers, killing two Belgian associates.
+Before the attacks, European governments believed Abaaoud was still in Syria.
+He had been in Belgium in January plotting attacks that were foiled when police raided a house in Verviers and killed two Belgian associates.

-Prosecutor Molins confirmed on Nov.
-24 that Abaaoud both took part in the cafe shootings and returned to the killing scenes while the Bataclan attack was still underway on the night of Nov.
+Prosecutor Molins said on Nov.
+24 that Abaaoud both took part in the cafe shootings and returned to the killing scenes while the Bataclan attack was still under way on the night of Nov.
 13. He also said Abaaoud and another man were believed to be preparing a suicide bomb attack on the La Defense business district in the west of Paris on Nov.
 18 or 19.

+Closed circuit TV footage showed Abaaoud entering the Croix de Chavaux metro railway station in eastern Paris with another man on Nov.
+13, a couple of hundred metres from where the Seat Leon was found.
+His fingerprints were found on one of three AK-47 assault rifles in the car.

 OTHER DEAD:

-Hasna Aitboulahcen: woman, 26, who suffocated under rubble in the Nov.
-18 police assault in St. Denis, said prosecutor Francois Molins.
+Hasna Ait Boulahcen: woman, 26, who suffocated under rubble in the Nov.
+18 police assault in St. Denis.
 Police were tapping her phone as part of a drugs probe and watched her lead Abaaoud back to the apartment before the raid.
 Abaaoud and another man apparently called her in haste on Nov.
 17 from where they were hiding in bushes to find them a hideout.

-Other: The third person who died in Nov.
-18 St. Denis assault may have been the third gunmen involved in the cafe shootings but this has yet to be confirmed.
+Other: The third person who died in the St. Denis raid may have been the third gunman involved in the cafe shootings, but this has yet to be confirmed.

 DETAINED: